EXCLUSIVE: EPA whistleblower says Pruitt 'lied' to Congress

 The report launched queries into other Pruitt and EPA expenditures, including questions about Pruitt’s security spending, which far outpaced his predecessors, on things like first class flights, a 24-hour security detail, and a $43,000 soundproof phone booth for his office.
 It was also found that Pruitt’s chief of staff had approved significant raises for some of Pruitt’s top aids on the administrator’s behalf.

 Chmielewski said that he was involved in planning the phone booth and that Pruitt knew it would cost more than $40,000.

 "He knew what was going on, and what the ideas were," he said, though Chmielewski said he didn't personally see Pruitt sign anything authorizing the expense.

 Pruitt said last week that he asked his staff for a way to answer secure calls but did not directly ask for the $43,000 "secure phone booth."

-Note: Editor's note: This story has been updated to include Perrotta's response.